 The Hofman-Bang family lived on the manor for several generations until the last direct descendant died in 1972.
 They were all scientists, botanists and artists, and therefore agriculture and the park were more interesting to them than the manor itself.

 Hofmansgave is now a foundation and can only be seen from the outside.
 Today it's a modern farm with milk production and cultivation of wheat, corn and spinach seeds.

 All year round, from sunrise to sunset, there is access to the manor park with many rare trees and plants.
 It was founded and maintained by the botanists of the Hofman-Bang family.

-In the park you will also find the Danish Potato Museum, open to the public from Easter till October.
-Free entrance.
+The park also houses the Danish Potato Museum, which is open from Easter to October.
+There is free admission.

 In one of the buildings is the small sketch museum with sketches and sculptures made by the sisters Ellen and Ausa Hofman-Bang.
 The Hofman-Bang sisters became the last inhabitants of the estate.
 The museum is open from Easter to October.
 Admission is DKK 10, -, which goes to maintenance.